-The free Churnkey Churn Audit not only takes care of calculating your churn and breaking it down by cohorts, but also provides:
+The free Churnkey Churn Audit not only takes care of calculating churn for your SaaS business and breaking it down by cohorts, but also provides:

 This report shows you how many customers churn due to inactivity.
 Involuntary Churn usually indicates a problem with user engagement.
 It's best to look at this metric through the lens of how high or low touch your product is.

 The reasons for involuntary churn fall into one of two categories:

 - Failed payment transaction: technical failure to charge the credit card due to expiration, inaccurate information, or insufficient card balance — it's important to make sure you have a dunning solution to mitigate this